 You can select a parent of a node (e.g. the source of the selected node).
 This is useful to get to the original source of a child node.
 You can also select the node and pressing Ctrl + Up arrow.

-It is very useful to be able to select the children of a node (e.g. all the nodes that were created from the node).
-You can also do this by selecting the parent and pressing Ctrl + Down arrow.
+Selecting the children of a node (e.g. all the nodes that were created from the node) is particularly useful.
+You can do this by selecting the parent and pressing Ctrl + Down arrow.

-Select Neighbors will select the nodes directly adjacent to the present selected node (incoming and outgoing nodes).
+Select Neighbors will select the nodes directly adjacent to the presently selected node (incoming and outgoing nodes).

-Select Bookmarked allows you to select bookmarked entities by the different colors.
+Select Bookmarked allows you to select bookmarked Entities by the color.

 Select by Type

-Select by Type is very useful when want to select all the entities on your graph of a certain type.
-Clicking the dropdown will show you all the entity types that are currently on your graph which you can choose from to select.
+Select by Type is useful for selecting all the Entities on your graph of a certain type.
+Clicking Select by Type will open a dropdown menu displaying all the Entity types that currently occur on your graph which you can choose from.